 Martin Lee Truex Jr. Bio

 Martin Lee Truex Jr. (born June 29, 1980) is an American semi-retired professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 56 Toyota Camry XSE for Tricon Garage.
-Truex Jr. is the 2017 NASCAR Cup Series champion and a two-time Xfinity Series champion, having won consecutive titles in 2004 and 2005.
+He last competed part-time in the NASCAR Cup Series, driving the No. 56 Toyota Camry XSE for Tricon Garage, and is widely remembered as the 2017 NASCAR Cup Series champion.
+Over the course of a long and decorated career, he also captured two consecutive NASCAR Xfinity Series titles in 2004 and 2005, cementing his place among the most consistent drivers of his generation.

 Early Life and Background